Dean Wingerchuk, MD, MSc, FRCP(C)

-Matthew Frese, General Manager of Med Learning Group has nothing to disclose.
+Matthew Frese, MBA, General Manager of Med Learning Group, has nothing to disclose.

-Lauren Welch, MA, VP of Accreditation and Outcomes of Med Learning Group has nothing to disclose.
+Lauren Welch, MA, VP, Outcomes and Accreditation for Med Learning Group, has nothing to disclose.

-Russie Allen, Accreditation and Outcomes Coordinator of Med Learning Group has nothing to disclose.
+Russie Allen, Outcomes and Accreditation Coordinator for Med Learning Group, has nothing to disclose.